FerranMarin/axie-scholar-utilities/docs/pages/docker_hub_cmds.md

     axie-utils-gen-QR payments.json secrets.json

 The resulting QR codes will be placed in same folder as secrets.json (in this case the same folder you have the rest of files)

+If you are using the axie.management integration, the command is as follows:

+    axie-utils-managed-gen-QR secrets.json TOKEN

+Change the TOKEN for the one you receive from axie.management.
+Find it following this [link](https://tracker.axie.management/profile).

 ## Axie Generate Breedings